Mexborough and Swinton Times January 14

 Exciting Finish at Denaby.

 Kennedy´s Great Effort.

 However poor was their display during the rest of the game on Saturday, Denaby United at least provided their supporters, with the most exciting finish.

-The Denaby team and supporters must have fancied their chances against Lincoln, who third from the foot of the Lee table, with only four matches one, and that 14 points, to their credit, whilst Denaby were well up towards the top with 22 points for their 20 matches.
+The Denaby team and supporters must have fancied their chances against Lincoln, who were third from the foot of the League table, with only four matches won, and 14 points, to their credit, whilst Denaby were well up towards the top with 22 points from their 20 matches.
 If they expected a comfortable victory, their calculation went sadly astray, for at the interval, the outlook was that of a decisive defeat.

-Denaby won the charts, but Lincoln were the first to become dangerous, and very early the Denaby goal was heavily attacked.
-Stimpson scored Lincoln’s first call and Forbes their second.
+Lincoln were the first to become dangerous, and very early the Denaby goal was heavily attacked.
+Stimpson scored Lincoln’s first goal and Forbes their second.

-After the interval the Denaby play improved a little, but therefore was nothing like their usual standard, and was very disappointing.
+After the interval the Denaby play improved a little, but was nothing like their usual standard, and was very disappointing.
 The excitement of the match came the last 6 min, before when, Denaby’s defeat looked certain.
-The Lincoln goal was hotly attack and Kennedy scored a fine goal, amidst great excitement.
-The same player a couple of minutes later, repeated the performance and got another beautiful role, the excitement of the Denaby supporters been intense.
+The Lincoln goal was hotly attacked and Kennedy scored a fine goal, amidst great excitement.
+The same player a couple of minutes later, repeated the performance and got another beautiful goal, the excitement of the Denaby supporters being intense.
 The whistle sounded with Denaby still pressing.